Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics

 \subsection{End-Effector Pose Tracking and Forward Force Control after Controller Calibration}

-\textit{Static Mode \& Trajectory Tracking:} The data recorded for the static poses experiment after calibration are reported in \autoref{tab:franka_panda_table}.
-They indicate that there is a reduction of the the pose error after a perturbation.
+\textit{Static \& Trajectory Tracking:} The data recorded for the static poses experiment after calibration are reported in \autoref{tab:2}.
+They indicate that there is a reduction of the pose error after a perturbation.
+The static position errors get $7$ times smaller after calibration.
+Meanwhile, the orientation errors get $3$ times smaller after calibration.
+The calibration also reduces the RMSE of the tracking errors of a factor between $2.5$ and $3.5$.
 The convergence time to the desired pose is $\SI{1.38}{} \pm \SI{0.044}{\second}$ and the difference of absorbed and release energy is $ -0.033 \pm 0.010 \ \si{\joule}$.
-These results are also confirmed by the trajectory tracking experiment data reported in \autoref{tab:franka_panda_table}.
+These results are also confirmed by the trajectory tracking experiment data reported in \autoref{tab:2}.
 The convergence time is $\SI{1.42}{} \pm \SI{0.045}{\second}$ and the difference between the absorbed and released energy is $-0.048 \pm 0.013 \ \si{\joule}$ during trajectory tracking.

-\textit{Online Virtual Boundary Adjustment:} The stability is not affected by an on-line change of the virtual constraints while a user introduces random perturbations to the robot.
+\textit{Online Virtual Boundary Adjustment:} The stability is not affected by an online change of the virtual constraints while a user introduces random perturbations to the robot.
 The system remains passive over the trial with a difference between the absorbed and the released energy of $-0.136 \pm 0.005 \ \SI{}{\joule}$.

-\textit{Circular Trajectory Tracking:} \autoref{tab:circ_Trajectory} reports RSME tracking performances of end-effector pose on the xy-, xz- and yz-planes for $K_{\text{const}} \neq 0_{[6\times6]}$.
-The best tracking performance is obtained with a boundary of $ 0.01 \SI{}{\metre}$ boundary when $K_{\text{const}} \ne 0_{[6\times6]}$.
+\textit{Circular Trajectory Tracking:} \autoref{tab:3} reports RSME tracking performances of end-effector pose on the xy-, xz- and yz-planes for $K_{\text{const}} \neq \mathbf{0}$.
+The best tracking performance is obtained with a boundary of $ 0.01 \SI{}{\metre}$ boundary when $K_{\text{const}} \ne \mathbf{0}$.
 The highest RMSE recorded is less than \SI{0.007}{\metre}.
-Sample circular trajectories for the yz-plane are provided in \autoref{fig:circular_traj_YZ_plain_worst_Kvar}.
+Sample circular trajectories for the yz-plane are provided in \autoref{fig:7}.

-\textit{Interaction With Objects:} The steady state force recorded during the interaction with a box is $\SI{27.01}{\newton}$ which is the $95\%$ of the desired interaction force (\autoref{fig:forward_force_measurement_exp_objects_2_3}).
+\textit{Interaction With Objects:} The steady state force recorded during the interaction with a box is $\SI{27.01}{\newton}$ which is the $95\%$ of the desired interaction force (\autoref{fig:8} and \autoref{fig:9}).